apache/nuttx/configs/sama5d3x-ek/README.txt

       It executes an exhaustive OS test to verify a correct port of NuttX to the SAMA5D3-EK.
 Since it now passes that test, the configuration has little further use other than for reference.
+   ov2640:  A test of the SAMA5 ISI using an OV2640 camera.

   There may be issues with some of these configurations.
 See the details before of the status of individual configurations.